k-yle/sACN/readme.md

 });

 sACN.on('PacketOutOfOrder', (err) => {
-  // trigged if a packet is recieved out of order
+  // trigged if a packet is received out of order
 });

 /* advanced usage below */